Khvatov-Alexey/docker_exporter/README.md

 To upgrade to a new version:

-1. Execute `docekr rm --force docker_exporter` to stop the existing instance.
+1. Execute `docker rm --force docker_exporter` to stop the existing instance.
 1. Execute `docker pull prometheusnet/docker_exporter` to download the new version.
 1. Execute the `docker run` command from the quick start to start the new version.